PockyBum522/windows-setup-assistant/README.md

 * ChocolateyId

-This should be set to whatever comes after "choco install" on [https://community.chocolatey.org/packages](Chocolatey Packages) so for "Adobe AIR runtime, for example, you see: choco install adobeair"
+This should be set to whatever comes after "choco install" on [Chocolatey Packages](https://community.chocolatey.org/packages) so for "Adobe AIR runtime, for example, you see: choco install adobeair"

 So set ChocolateyId to just adobeair